Bruc3U/Titanic_analysis/README.md

 Since the data has a binary outcome, we will use logistic regression.
-In order to prepare our data for the regression we need to convert some string value into numerical.

 ![image](https://github.com/Bruc3U/Titanic_analysis/assets/142362478/24fa8bac-4510-4fa3-a260-0aa4abbedbc2)

-Embarked signifies the port of embarkment for each passenger, we had to modify the value for all of the 3 ports.<br>
-For more information refer to the String Value Conversion Table below.
+In order to prepare our data for the regression we need to convert string values into numerical ones.<br>
+The table below will summarize every change made to the data:

 | String Value Conversion Table  |
 |---|